 - What is APAS?

 - The Academic Progress Audit System (APAS) uses DARS software to produce a report reflecting academic progress toward completion of an undergraduate degree, UMM Honors, and/or licensure.
 The APAS report shows how University of Minnesota courses, transfer courses, and courses in progress apply toward requirements.
-It is internal document and should be used as a tool to assist students and advisers in planning future coursework.
+It is an internal document and should be used as a tool to assist students and advisers in planning future coursework.
 It is not an official certification of a student’s academic record.

 - What APAS Is NOT!